 Reusable Cup Discount

-Receive a discount when you use a reusable cup for fountain beverages and coffee in these dining locations and help reduce waste.
+Receive a discount when you use a reusable cup for fountain beverages and coffee in any dining location and help reduce waste.
 UCI Hospitality & Dining has also partnered with The Green Initiative Fund (TGIF), UCI Facilities Management, and UCI Housing to offer several hydration stations throughout campus.
 Use the filtered water stations to stay refreshed and limit your carbon footprint.

 Free Coffee Grounds Program